anuragverse/ML-Workshop/README.md

 12. Audio Analyzer
 13. Open CV's SIFT and HOG Analysis
 14. Data Analysis Using PySpark

+    All the Files and Datasets used in the projects is present in the Repo.
 ## Feedback

 If you have any feedback, please reach out to us at codeverse29@gmail.com